 Captain Jan Gustaf Rautawaara in his remarks described the island as a gem.
-He said, “It is very nice to be in Montserrat, it is one of the islands that people usually do not come to very much, and it’s like a hidden small gem.”
+He said, “very nice to be in Montserrat, it is one of the islands that people usually do not come to very much, and it’s like a hidden small gem.”

 He also stated that there is a possibility that the ship will be in the Caribbean in the next season and if so, he is certain Crystal Esprit will come here sometime after their January 2018 scheduled visit.

 Following the remarks, the Deputy Premier presented a plaque to the Captain on behalf of the Government and people of Montserrat.
 Captain Rautawaara in return, presented two plaques to the Government and people of Montserrat.